zzzzz1st/zzzzz1st/README.md

  ```

 ## Current Works
- * I'm currently working on 🔭 building **Niagara NX Components** and working up on polishing my skills 🌱 in **IOT And Blockchain**.
+ * I'm currently working on building cloud native solutions ☁️ using **AWS** and working up on polishing my skills 🌱 in **IOT And AI**.
- * Getting Started with NodeJS and the React!!
+ * Already polished my skills in fullstack development using React, AWS Amplify and API Gateway 🚪

 ## Other Stuff
   :octocat: